MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeed.md

 #### Parameters
 * `userAccount`

-The user accound that this data will be associated with.
+The user account that this data will be associated with.

 * `platform`